tumuprathima8/Library-Mnagement-system/README.md

 # Library-Mnagement-system
-A simple Library Management sytm using python
+A simple Library Management system using python and SQL